 To complete a biology minor, students must choose a 3-hour BY elective (300or 400-level) in addition to minor requirements (p.
-173).
-Science cannot be claimed as a minor.
+170).

 Recommended high school preparation for a pre-physical therapy emphasis is 2 units of algebra and 1 unit each of plane geometry, biology, and chemistry.
-Opportunities are available to make up certain deficiencies. this case, time required to complete a pre-physical therapy degree could be expected to increase.
+Opportunities are available to make up certain deficiencies.
+In this case, time required to complete a pre-physical therapy degree could be expected to increase.